-If you bought a Starter Set, you're going to be assembling the Eggtimer TRS transmitter board first, because you'll need the transmitter to be operational before you can test the receiver board.
+If you bought a Starter Set, we recommend that you build your receiver first, because you'll need the receiver to be operational before you can test the TRS.
 Both boards have signal status LEDs on their RF modules, so you can pretty much tell if it's working by the status of the lights; if the transmitter's "TX" light is blinking and the receiver's "RX" light is blinking, then they're talking to each other so they must both be working.